uit-hdl/code-overfit-detection-framework/README.md

 ipython preprocessing/process_tcga.py -- --wsi-path /data/TCGA-LUSC --out-dir /data/TCGA-LUSC-tiles
 ipython preprocessing/gen_tcga_tile_labels.py -- --data-dir /data/TCGA-LUSC-tiles --out-dir out

 # train the model.
-For our computer this took about 3 days per model
+Can be skipped if you just want to use PhikonV2.
+For our setup the training took about 3 days per model
 # you can also skip this and just use PhikonV2 (next steps) to avoid training
 ipython train_model/train_ssl.py -- --condition --batch-slide-num 4 --src-dir /data/TCGA-LUSC-tiles --epochs 300 --moco-k 128
 ipython train_model/train_ssl.py -- --no-condition --src-dir /data/TCGA-LUSC-tiles --epochs 300 --moco-k 128